oi19/Tamweeny/README.md

-# Tamweeny :
+# Tamweeny:

-  - This is a Food E-Commerce App for better easier online food shopping
+  - This is a Food E-Commerce App for better and easier online food shopping
-  - using (Redux) for dynamic state manegement
+  - using (Redux) for dynamic state management
   - Adding the ability to toggle between screens using navigation stucture (StackNavigator, BottomTabNavigator,tobTabNavigator)
   - including many features such as :
       - fav product